jn7163/blog.kottenator.com/README.md

 # My Little Blog

-"My Little Blog" is a super simple blog engine that I've created for my own blog but then decided to share with all the people.
+"My Little Blog" (MLB) is a super simple blog engine that I've started as my own blog but then decided to share with all the people.

 [Read the Docs](http://my-little-blog.readthedocs.org/en/latest/) for details.